TianyiChen1997/Excel-VBA/README.md

 I write these codes to speed up some of my repetitive daily works.

-Currently Finished: <Rotor/Pad Weekly Restock> for update,cleanup, and calculation purposes
+Currently Finished: <Rotor/Pad Weekly Restock> (in the Weekly Restock branch) for update,cleanup, and calculation purposes

 Working on: daily restock